 - If couples or family members wish to avail themselves of the Sacrament of Reconciliation prior to the wedding, we encourage you to do so.
 Please schedule this with the pastor, Fr.
 Jim McNulty.

 - There is no set fee for the use of the church for registered parishioners.
 Contributions made will go toward the cost of set-up and utilities.

 - Contributions toward the rehearsal coordinator, altar servers, priest, or deacon are up to the discretion of the parishioner.

-- There is a fee of $100.00 with regards to the pre-marriage inventory and follow-up meeting with Dr. Binienda.
-We ask couples to submit a check to the parish at the time the inventory is taken to cover this.
+- There is a fee of $250.00 (effective May 1, 2019) with regards to the pre-marriage inventory and follow-up meeting with Dr. Binienda.
+We ask couples to submit a check upon their initial meeting with the deacon.

 - The standard music fee is $350.00.

 - Catholic parties are to turn in a recently issued copy of their baptismal certificate at the start of marriage preparation.
 Please contact the parish where you were baptized and they will send you a certified copy to turn in.
 You may also request to have it mailed directly to St. Edith.